jhumphry/regressions/doc/introduction.rst

     allows non-linear problems to be addressed.
 :py:mod:`regressions.kernels`
-    A collection of kernels to use with kernel_pls :py:mod:`regressions.press`
+    A collection of kernels to use with kernel_pls :py:mod:`regressions.fitstats`
-    An implementation of the PRESS statistic to help choose an appropriate number of components to extract in PCR or PLS without over-fitting to the calibration data.
+    An implementation of statistical tests to help users choose an appropriate number of components to extract in PCR or PLS without over-fitting to the calibration data.